Table of Contents

 Treatment is directed at disinfecting luminal trophozoites (non-invasive infection), as well as those in the tissue (invasive infection) if the infection has spread that far.
 Not all drugs can disinfect the cysts of E. histolytica.
 Drugs are usually active either in the tissues or the intestinal lumen, thereby necessitating a combination therapy for symptomatic amebiasis.
 Patients should be educated to avoid contaminated food/water or undercooked food.

 - Antibiotics: tetracycline and erythromycin

 - A nitro-imidazole

 - Half-life is 7.5 hours

 |Mechanism of action||The nitro-group of nitro-imidazoles undergoes bioactivation by ferredoxin (which is present only in anaerobic microorganisms) to form reactive toxic metabolites (nitro radicals) that inhibit nucleic acid synthesis.
 This occurs by nitro-radicals competing with the energy metabolism pathway of anaerobic microorganisms.|

-- Its efficacy equals that of metronidazole, but it has a shorter course of treatment (3 days vs. 10 days for metronidazole), has a longer half-life (12—14 hours), and is more expensive.
+Tinidazole is a second-generation nitro-imidazole.
+Its efficacy equals that of metronidazole, but it has a shorter course of treatment (3 days vs. 10 days for metronidazole), a longer half-life (12–14 hours), and is more expensive.

 |Mechanism of action||Similar to metronidazole|